 Only adults are ever interested in symmetrical, well-manicured lawns.
 But kids thrive in the natural environment, one that’s a bit more informal and, dare we say, wild.
-Variety in colors and textures, water elements like ponds, streams and fountains, wildlife in the form of frogs, bugs and butterflies, long grasses, herb container gardens full of rich scents, and places to sit and rest like logs and natural stones all contribute to a great play place for kids.
+Variety in colors and textures, water elements like ponds, streams and fountains, wildlife in the form of frogs, bugs and butterflies, long grasses, herb container gardens full of rich scents, and places to sit and rest on logs and natural stones all contribute to a great play place for kids.
 Not coincidentally, they all make for a beautiful landscape for the grownups in their lives.

 So instead of hanging onto the idea that your kids need a big yard, think about how you can provide them with a natural environment that they can explore.
 Believe it or not, that amazing landscape you’ve always wanted is a far more inviting – and beneficial – place for them to play than on that commercial swing set you spent so much money on (you know the one, it probably sits out there under the sun getting old while your kids hang out on the sofa with their tablets.)